Understanding

 What are Benzodiazepines?

-Often referred to as benzos, benzodiazepines are a psychoactive class drug.
-The core of the chemical structure is a diazepine ring and a benzene ring.
-Chlordiazepoxide was the first drug of this type, accidentally discovered in 1955 by Leo Sernbach.
-Hoffmann–La Roche made the drug available in 1960, and began marketing Valium or benzodiazepine diazepam in 1963.
-Benzodiazepines became the most widely prescribed medication in the world in 1977.
+Benzodiazepines are a class of psychoactive drugs.
+The core of the molecule is a diazepine ring and a benzene ring.
+Chlordiazepoxide was the first of this type of drug, discovered by accident in 1955 by Leo Sernbach.
+Hoffmann–La Roche released the drug in 1960 and began marketing Valium or benzodiazepine diazepam in 1963.
+By 1977 benzodiazepines were the most prescribed drug in the world.

-Benzodiazepines are classified in the minor tranquilizer family of drugs.
-The drug enhances the effects of the GABA or neurotransmitter gamma-aminobutyric acid and the GABBA receptor.
-The result is the properties of a muscle relaxant, sedative, anticonvulsant, and anti-anxiety medication.
-When the shorter-acting version is taken, the result is often dissociation and amnesia.
-In the past, benzodiazepine was used for the treatment of:
+Benzodiazepines are classified as minor tranquilizers.
+The drug enhances the effects of the GABA or neurotransmitter gamma-aminobutyric acid and the GABA receptor.
+The result is a muscle relaxant, sedative, anticonvulsant and anti-anxiety medication.
+When the shorter acting version is taken the result is often dissociation and amnesia.
+In the past benzodiazepine was used to treat:

 • Agitation